 Another Turkish recipe coming right after simit !
 No, I am not packing up and moving to Istanbul.
 When one is ‘social distancing’ and staying home it is good to have a little adventure at the dinner table.
-When you can’t go out and enjoy the world, lets create an enjoyable world in our little spaces.
+When you can’t go out and enjoy the world, one might as well create an enjoyable trip around the world right at the dining tables.

 Social distancing and the related safeguards have its repercussions, scarcity of the things that one has taken for granted is one among them.
 The main ingredients of this recipe are onions, tomatoes, peppers, eggs, and a few spices.
 All freely available usually and mostly available in the stores where I live.
-Now if you don’t have fresh produce then substitute canned ones .
+Now if have only canned ingredients it is perfectly acceptable to use them.

 No Fresh tomatoes ?
 Tomato sauce and canned peppers work great in this recipe.
 No onions?
-No problem, just leave it out.
+Just make without them.
 No eggs?
 Well, unfortunately, I can’t help you there.
 A vegan version of this recipe is not a challenge I plan to tackle.
 You see I love this as is.

 The recipe is written for an urban pantry, but if you are lucky to have more Turkish or middle eastern ingredients in yours use them by all means.
-Regular fresh ingredients work best, but use whatever best substitutes that you can find.
+Though fresh ingredients are the best, use whatever best substitutes that you can find.

 A bowl of eggs with veggies and spices packs much more nutrition that a bowl of cereal, not to mention that it is real food!
 Add a piece of bread to scoop it up, and a drink to wash it all down and you are ready to start the day.